Skip to footer content

 Data Structure Overview

-The public class SortedList is a hybrid between an array and a hash table, and it organizes its items by key.
-Internally, it uses a sorted array to keep key values in order, meaning that while lookups by key are efficient, insertion and deletion operations can be slower than in a Dictionary.
+The public class SortedList is a hybrid between an array and a hash table and organizes its items by key.
+Internally, it uses a sorted array to keep key values in order, ensuring efficient lookups by key.
+However, insertion and deletion operations can be slower than in a Dictionary.

 Sorting Mechanism